 People usually order any of their udon and add side dishes like Shrimp Tempura.
 The best thing about their menu?
 The most expensive dish is a mere $10.50!

 This is the best restaurant in Waikiki for ramen lovers!
+And it’s a must eat Waikiki restaurant for both tourists and Hawaii residents.

 2. Steak Shack